loverajoel/jstips/README.md

 ### Lexically binding `this`

 There is another good reason to use fat arrow functions.
 There is the issue with the context of `this`.
 With arrow functions, you will not worry about `.bind(this)` or setting `that = this` anymore, as fat arrow functions pick the context of `this` from the lexical sourrounding.
-Have a look at the next [example] (https://jsfiddle.net/pklinger/rw94oc11/) with identical outcomes:
+Have a look at the next [example] (https://jsfiddle.net/pklinger/rw94oc11/):

 ```javascript